-Facilitation techniques and team building activities to support teamwork and create better aligned and more effective teams.
-Foster trust and openness, improve collaboration and manage team dynamics effectively with over 150 team building activities.
+Facilitation techniques and activities to support team work and create better aligned and more effective teams.
+Foster trust and openness, improve collaboration and manage team dynamics effectively with over 150 activities to improve team work.

 The Team Canvas is Business Model Canvas for teamwork.
 It is an effective technique to facilitate getting teams aligned about their goals, values and purposes, and help team members find their role on the team.

 This is an essential process designed to help teams define their purpose (why they exist) and their culture (how they work together to achieve that purpose).
 Defining these two things will help any team to be more focused and aligned.
 With support of tangible examples from other companies, the team members work as individuals and a group to codify the way they work together.
 The goal is a visual manifestation of both the purpose and culture that can be put up in the team's work space.

 9 Dimensions is a powerful activity designed to build relationships and trust among team members.

 There are 2 variations of this icebreaker.
 The first version is for teams who want to get to know each other better.
 The second version is for teams who want to explore how they are working together as a team.